 Do note that you need to enable this feature in every account if you want the same prevention in all the accounts you have on your machine.

-This post will show you how to block installation of software in Window 10.
+This post will show you how to block users from installing or running programs in Windows 11/10.